Last Updated on October 17, 2021

 This one is pretty self-explanatory.
 Tasks that have a low success rate means that they are getting rejected more often.
 Imagine wasting 10-15 minutes on a task, only to get it rejected.
 What a waste of time it will be.
 So it is best advised to only choose jobs with a high success rate.

-Tip 3: Install Lightshot extension to save time
+Tip 3: Install Lightshot extension to save time (quickly screenshot and host it for free)

 Most of the tasks require you to submit a screenshot as a proof.
 Now, Microworkers does not have a screenshot upload facility.
 Thus, you must manually upload a screenshot to sites such as Imgur and provide the image link to the task owner.